Mushdog/Coursework-for-Econometrics/README.md

 # Coursework-for-Econometrics
  Conduct Causal Inference Using Some Parametric Econometric Models with R Codes.
+The README cites the course professor's introduction to the assignment.

 ## Assignment 1
 We conduct causal inference under unconfoundedness by using the cross-sectional data lalonde included in the R package Matching.